phillsikes/homeLab/README.md

 # homeLab

+Hi there, I'm Phill.

-WIP - The place for my homeLab overview and documentation as it gets built out.
+WIP - This is the place for my homeLab overview and documentation as it gets built out.

+## Goals
+They will go here at some point

 ## The Systems